 - Results available within 7 weeks

 The NIPT test is suitable for both single and twin pregnancies.
-It is also suitable for all IVF pregnancies, but not those where more than one embryo has been transferred.
+It is also suitable for all IVF pregnancies.

 Harmony Test Accuracy

 With traditional screening, there is around a 1 in 20 (or 50 in a 1000) chance of getting a false positive, whereas with the Harmony Test there is only a 1 in 1000 chance of the test returning a false positive result.
 Clinical tests have shown that the Harmony Test will detect 99% of cases of Trisomy 21, meaning there is less chance that your doctor will need to recommend further, more invasive testing.

 Your chances of having a baby with a chromosomal abnormality can be influenced by your age and family history, so if you are concerned about this then booking in for a test appointment is the first step in becoming informed.